Adewale1010/all-low_level_programming/0x13-more_singly_linked_lists/README.md

-4-free_listint.c: C function that frees a listint_t list 5-free_listint2.c: C function that frees a listint_t list 6-pop_listint.c: C function that deletes the head of node of a listint_t list
+4-free_listint.c: C function that frees a listint_t list 5-free_listint2.c: C function that frees a listint_t list 6-pop_listint.c: C function that deletes the head of node of a listint_t list 8-sum_listint.c: C function that returns the sum of all the data (n) of a listint_t linked list